onyeka-hub/Project-15/README.md

 7. Encrypt the database using the KMS key created earlier
 8. Enable CloudWatch monitoring and export Error and Slow Query logs (for production, also include Audit)

-**Note** This service is an expensinve one.
+**Note** This service is an expensive one.
 Ensure to review the monthly cost before creating.
 (DO NOT LEAVE ANY SERVICE RUNNING FOR LONG)

 ## Set Up Compute Resources for Nginx